wnameless/rubycollect4j/README.md

 p( ra(map.values) );                // Output: [a, b]
 // RubyArray is Comparable if the elements are Comparable. p( ra(ra(3, 4), ra(1, 2)).sort() ); // Output: [[1, 2], [3, 4]]
-// RubyArray is also an List.
+// RubyArray is also a List.
 p( ra(1, 2, 3) instanceof List );   // Output: true
 ```